A Bit Darker Than The Movies: How To Train Your Dragon 2

 Magic: None.

-Other: Snotlout is still a bully.
+Other: Snotlout is still a bully, causing trouble for our heroes.

 Important Note About Book 3